-- Candidates must furnish:

-- 1. Two written letters of recommendations from

-- Doctoral level medical practitioner

-- Supervising Physician or current employer

-- 2. Official transcript from all degree granting institutions.

-- 3. Official copy of evidence of licensure

-- 4. Current CV

-- 5. Personal statement of interest in and motivation for the program and personal and professional goals

-- 6. Current BLS certification

-- 7. Must complete the Doctor of Medical Science questionnaire

-- Test of English as a Foreign Language (TOEFL) for applicants when English is not their first language.
+- Candidates must furnish: - 1.
+Completed DMS application form - 2.
+Two Application Rating Forms completed by: - Doctoral level medical practitioner - Current supervisor - 3.
+Letter of recommendation from the candidate's current supervisor - 4.
+Official transcript from all degree-granting institutions. - 5.
+Official copy of evidence of licensure - 6.
+Current CV - 7.
+Personal statement of interest in and motivation for the program and personal and professional goals - 8.
+Complete the Doctor of Medical Science questionnaire - Test of English as a Foreign Language (TOEFL) for applicants when English is not their first language.

-- For Clinical Medicine Track: